-(14) Inside information can be abused before an issuer is under the obligation to disclose it.
-This can include the state of contract negotiations, terms provisionally agreed in contract negotiations, the possibility of the placement of financial instruments, conditions under which financial instruments will be marketed, provisional terms for the placement of financial instruments, the consideration of inclusion of a financial instrument in a major index or the deletion of a financial instrument from such index may be inside information for investors.
+- (14) Inside information can be abused before an issuer is under the obligation to disclose it.
+This can include the state of contract negotiations, terms provisionally agreed in contract negotiations, the possibility of the placement of financial instruments, conditions under which financial instruments will be marketed, provisional terms for the placement of financial instruments, the consideration of the inclusion of a financial instrument in a major index or the deletion of a financial instrument from such index may be inside information for investors.
 Such information should qualify as inside information.
 However, such information may not be under an obligation to be disclosed.
-In such cases, the prohibition against insider dealing should apply, where the inside information is of a type that might reasonably be expected to subsequently require disclosure.
-Given the need to provide certainty for market participants the European Securities and Market Authority (ESMA) should be able to issue guidelines which assist market participants to comply with the obligaitons to disclosure inside information in Article 12.

-The intention of this Regulation is not to prohibit [reasonable] discussions between shareholders and management concerning an issuer.
+In such cases, the prohibition against insider dealing should apply.
+Given the need to provide certainty for market participants the European Securities and Market Authority (ESMA) should be able to issue guidelines which assist market participants to comply with the the assesment of defining inside information. - (14a) The intention of this Regulation is not to prohibit [reasonable] discussions between shareholders and management concerning an issuer.
 Such relationships are essential for the efficient functioning of markets and discussions of a general nature regarding the business and market developments should not be prohibited by this Regulation.